ynitto/openseadragon-pixijs-overlay/README.md

 An [OpenSeadragon](http://openseadragon.github.io) plugin that adds PixiJS overlay capability.

-Compatible with OpenSeadragon 2.2.0 or greater.
+Compatible with OpenSeadragon 3.1.0 or greater.

 ## Documentation

 To use, include the `openseadragon-pixijs-overlay.js` file after `openseadragon.js` on your web page.

 To add PixiJS overlay capability to your OpenSeadragon Viewer, call `pixiOverlay(options)` on it.
-The argument `options` is same type of [PIXI.Appication constructor options](https://pixijs.download/release/docs/PIXI.Application.html#constructor).
+The argument `options` is a same type of [PIXI.Appication constructor options](https://pixijs.download/release/docs/PIXI.Application.html#constructor).
+Also, you can set world-coordinate size as `worldWidth` and `worldHeight` properties.
+If not set, it automatically decide the same size of displaying the first image.

 For example: